 Panasonic G9 versus Olympus PEN-F

 The Panasonic Lumix DC-G9 and the Olympus PEN-F are two enthusiast cameras that were officially introduced, respectively, in November 2017 and January 2016.
 Both the G9 and the PEN-F are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 20.2 megapixel.

 An illustration of the physical size and weight of the Panasonic G9 and the Olympus PEN-F is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (32 percent) than the Panasonic G9.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is considerably smaller (32 percent) than the Panasonic G9.
 Moreover, the PEN-F is substantially lighter (35 percent) than the G9.
 It is worth mentioning in this context that the G9 is splash and dust resistant, while the PEN-F does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.